California Family Rights Act: Everything You Need to Know

 Shortened Time to Respond to CFRA Leave Requests

 Employers now have a much shorter time frame to respond to CFRA leave request.
 Instead of 10 calendar days, employers must now respond to leave requests within five business days.

 If you need help with the California Family Rights Act (CFRA), you can post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.